Installation Guide

 Build Configuration

 You can customize the build process using environment variables.
-Note that this works for any of the installation methods described above.
+Note that this works across the package manager (including the

 # Debug build with verbose output